 Thank you for your interest in learning more about the value of Allegheny.
 The Early Estimator provides a customized scholarship and need-based aid estimate that is uniquely yours.
 It is the best tool for seniors interested in Allegheny to estimate aid and receive results before the FAFSA is completed.

-Since the 2014-2015 Free Application for Federal Student Aid (FAFSA) is now available at www.fafsa.gov, you should complete that application for an official financial aid package.
-In early March, Allegheny College will mail out financial aid award packages to admitted students who have completed the 2014-2015 FAFSA.
+The 2015-2016 Free Application for Federal Student Aid (FAFSA) will be available at www.fafsa.gov, on January 1, 2015.
+You should complete that application for an official financial aid package by February 15, 2015.
+In early March, Allegheny College will begin mailing out financial aid award packages to admitted students who have completed the 2015-2016 FAFSA.
 If you have any questions, please contact the Financial Aid Office at 1-800-835-7780.
 Thank you.

 Why Use Allegheny’s Early Estimator?